 I have 15 years experience in the independent movie scene.
 I have performed the duties of everything from grip to director.
 Each week I would like to share a story with you about my time in the scene.
 This story may be about something that happened on the set or during any stage of the production process.
 I feel as if I have a lot to share with budding filmmakers and fans in general.
 In addition to my story I will also bring to light a few of the great indie titles that are on DVD.

-A Story from the Set: The Cistern
+A Story from the Set: Murder Investigation

 This weeks featured title(s):

 A deranged woman with amnesia is hypnotized so that she may explore her own mind.
 While trying to recover lost memories, she finds that her mind is a nightmare landscape of violence and horror.
 Recollections of reality mesh with the terrifying otherworldly images, deepening the mystery of this woman's blood-soaked past.